 Below are some things I use on the regular, along with some notes, listed in no particular order.
 I’ve tried to roughly categorize them and link out when appropriate.

-- Apple Watch Series 3: Got one half off due to a promotion with T-Mobile.
+- Apple Watch Series 3: Surprisingly, still using this thing.
+Got one half off due to a promotion with T-Mobile.
 My wife really wanted one, so I picked one up as well.
 Like it a lot more than I thought I would.
 Most useful for Fantastical, Now Playing, Drafts, Things, and Activity.

 - Bose QuietComfort 35s: The true mark of technorati.
 A bit expensive, but they are by far the best-in-class noise-cancelling wireless headphones.
 For travel, for zone work, they’re amazing.

 - Airpods: Daily driver for audio.
 Bose for planes and deep-thought work.
 These for on-the-go listening.

 - iPad Pro: I absolutely love this thing.
 Use it for most things other than programming or designing.